Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: ANALYSIS AND RESULTS WITH-SOC

 We have observed that the topological phase diagrams in the case of $ \mu=0.1 $ exhibit some notable differences when compared to those for $ \mu=0 $.
 Firstly, the positions of boundaries are dissimilar for $ \mu=0 $, whereas they are quite similar for $ \mu=0.1 $.
 Secondly, the variation of Chern number is not uniform for $ \mu=0 $, whereas it is uniform for $ \mu=0.1 $.
 To understand these differences, we can examine the Berry curvature and explore the nature of interactions that might account for the dissimilarities in both the topology and quasiparticle transport.
-In essence, we aim to investigate the topological origin of the differences in thermal Hall conductivity curves for the three pairing symmetry states and the reason behind the contrast in the phase diagrams for s-wave and complex d-wave pairing symmetry states.
+In essence, we aim to investigate the topological origin of the differences in thermal Hall conductivity curves for the three pairing symmetry states and the reason behind the contrast in the phase diagrams for $ s $-wave and complex $ d $-wave pairing symmetry states.

-We will focus on two regions: (i) the region in which the Chern number for s-wave equals 4, d+id-wave equals 0, and d-id-wave equals 2, and (ii) the region where the Chern number for s-wave equals 10, d+id-wave equals 0, and d-id-wave equals -4.
+We will focus on two regions: (i) the region in which the Chern number for $ s $-wave equals 4, $ d $+i$ d $-wave equals 0, and $ d $-i$ d $-wave equals 2, and (ii) the region where the Chern num- ber for $ s $-wave equals 10, $ d $+i$ d $-wave equals 0, and $ d $-i$ d $-wave equals -4.
 We do not consider the situation where the Chern number for all three pairing symmetry states is 4 because it implies they are all topologically trivial.
-Furthermore, we do not analyze the situation where the Chern number for s-wave equals 10, d+id-wave equals 0, and d-id-wave equals 2 separately, as the differences can be inferred by examining the aforementioned regions.
+Furthermore, we do not analyze the situation where the Chern number for $ s $-wave equals 10, $ d $+i$ d $-wave equals 0, and $ d $-i$ d $-wave equals 2 separately, as the differences can be inferred by examining the aforementioned regions.

-In the first case, we consider the parameters $ (\xi,\lambda,\Delta,\mu)=(0.3,0.4,0.03,0) $, resulting in Chern numbers of 4, 0, and 2 for the s-wave, d+id-wave, and d-id-wave pairing SC states, respectively.
-As shown in Fig.\ref{fig.Ferimi_0.4_0.3_0}, the Fermi surface is notably different from that of the situation when $ \mu=0.1 $.
+In the first case, we consider the parameters $ (\xi,\lambda,\Delta,\mu)=(0.3,0.4,0.03,0) $, resulting in Chern numbers of 4, 0, and 2 for the $ s $-wave, $ d $+i$ d $-wave, and $ d $-i$ d $-wave pairing SC states, respectively.
+As shown in Fig. \ref{fig.Ferimi_0.4_0.3_0}, the Fermi surface is notably different from that of the situation when $ \mu=0.1 $.
 Although the Fermi surface in the ring-like region also splits into two pieces, the Fermi surface around $ M $ points moves to $ K $ points, which is a distinguishing feature.